circuitscan/docs/docs/source/usage.rst

 Specify a final ZKey HTTPS URL from the `PSE P0tion DefinitelySetup website <https://ceremony.pse.dev>`_ for verified Groth16 Trusted Setup status.

+By default, PTAU files are loaded from the zkEVM/Hermez trusted setup but you may specify other PTAU files like those used from `PSE P0tion PPoT Trusted Setup Ceremony <https://github.com/privacy-scaling-explorations/p0tion/blob/dev/packages/actions/src/helpers/constants.ts#L80>`_.

 Small differences in the Solidity sources are allowed:

 * Adding or removing newlines